savranciati/pdglasso/README.md

-## Symmetric Graphical Lasso for Paired Data
+## Graphical Lasso for Coloured Gaussian Graphical Models for Paired Data

 How to install the package: